Program Overview

 Tuition

-Tuition for the Master of Public Administration with a specialization in Nonprofit Administration online is $17,472 – all fees included except the $30 application fee.
+For the Master of Public Administration with a specialization in Nonprofit Administration there is a $30 application fee, but all other fees are included in the total cost of tuition.
 Tuition is the same whether you live inside or outside Florida and can be paid by the course.

 Calendar